tinganho/balanced-storage/README.md

   * [Heap Object Graph](#heap-object-graph)

 # Memory Mistakes
 Long runnning applications needs to allocate memory to store objects that lives a long time.
 Though, during allocation and storing of objects a developer might forget to handle the case when the object is no longer needed and it needs to be deleted.
-Even though, the developer remembers to handle the deletion of objects, there still exists blind spots where the reference count of objects does not reach zero and thus creates a memory leak in a garbage collected language or languages that uses reference counts.
+Even though, the developer remembers to handle the deletion of objects, there still exists blind spots where the reference count of objects does not reach zero and thus creates a memory leak in a garbage collected language or languages that uses reference counting.
 We will try to cover some of these problems and present a solution to these problems.

 ## Definition
 A memory leak is objects we intended to delete.
 But instead of being deleted, they remained on runtime.